you are being redirected

 austria

-The typical instruments of start-up financing are: (i) public grants; (ii) convertible investments and shareholder loans; and (iii) equity financing.
-To a lesser extent, start-ups are financed via hybrid instruments such as participation rights (Genussrechte) and silent partnerships.
-Equity finance is typically provided via a cash capital increase in combination with capital contributions (Gesellschafterzuschuss).
-Depending on the start-up’s situation, financing is provided upon satisfaction of milestones / conditions precedents (e.g. minimum turnover figures or availability of product-related features).
+Equity financing is the traditional and prevalent method of venture capital (VC) and start-up financing and is typically provided via a cash capital increase in combination with capital contributions (Gesellschafterzuschuss) (i.e. capital in exchange for equity).
+Depending on the start-up's situation, financing may be contingent on satisfaction of milestones or conditions precedent (e.g. minimum turnover figures or availability of product-related features).

 bulgaria